-It’s the work of a weekend and it could save you from losing out on thousands, so why wouldn’t you conceal the boiler if you’re trying to sell your home?
+It’s the work of a weekend and it could save you thousands, so why wouldn’t you conceal this unsightly feature if you’re trying to sell your house?

-Research from energy supplier Npower found that an unconcealed boiler can cause potential buyers to try and knock around £5,000 off the asking price of a property.
+Data from energy supplier npower has revealed that an unconcealed boiler can cause potential buyers to try and cut around £5,000 off the asking price of a house.

-And two in three homebuyers confess it makes them reconsider a property entirely, listing it as a bigger eyesore than dated kitchen appliances and clunky radiators.
+More worryingly, two-thirds of homebuyers admit that having a boiler openly on display would make them reconsider a property entirely, rating it a bigger turn-off than dated kitchen appliances and clunky radiators.

-Despite the potential impact on sale prices, 70% of people asked would only be willing to spend £500 to make the area that surrounds our boiler more appealing.
+Despite the potential impact on their home's price tag, 70% of the survey's 2,000 participants said they would only be willing to spend £500 to make the area around their boiler more appealing.

-Before you get cracking though, don’t forget to seek expert advice about how much clearance for ventilation you’ll need around any casing.
-You can find qualified gas engineers who can help at gassaferegister.co.uk.
+Before you get your project underway though, don’t forget to seek expert advice about how much clearance for ventilation you’ll need around any casing, as well as the amount of room required for servicing and maintenance.
+You can find qualified gas engineers who can help ensure your design meets regulations and fire safety standards on the Gas Safe Register.

 Image: Instagram / @_diyaddict_

-A perfect job for a Bank Holiday weekend and a simple one if you’ve got some carpentry skills and power tools, this fab solution uses an offcut of matching vinyl flooring to top a very handy storage space.
+A perfect job to get out of the way at the weekend and a simple one if you’ve got some carpentry skills and power tools, this fab solution uses an offcut of matching vinyl kitchen flooring to top a very handy storage space.

 This job is more about utilising every precious inch in the boiler cupboard, creating a space for keeping essential but unstylish household items out of sight.